Bishop_Hill_III_16_(1).jpeg

 Community Benefits

-The energy transition will only succeed if it works for local communities and economies.
-That’s why we’re committed to Lincoln, Lyon, and Yellow Medicine Counties for the long term.
-Bitter Root Wind Energy Center will help create family-sustaining jobs and local economic investment.
+Our projects only succeed if they work for local communities and economies.
+We are committed to being a trusted, long-term partner.
+The Bitter Root Wind Energy Center will help create family-sustaining jobs and local economic investment.

 250